-Whether it’s a birthday, graduation, Mother’s Day, Christmas, a thank you message, or a host of other special occasions, a bouquet of carnation flowers are a timeless variety to gift to friends and loved ones.
-Depending on the color you choose, they express love, admiration, gratitude, sadness, sorrow, appreciation, and more.
-When you think of beautiful, long-lasting, and readily available flowers, carnations are right up there with the best stems to pick.
-What’s great is carnation flowers are readily available year-round in various colors and varieties.
-In this guide, we’ll take you through everything you need to know about Carnation Flower Meaning, Symbolism, Popular Varieties, and more.
+Whether it’s a birthday, graduation, Mothers Day, Christmas, a thank you message, or a host of other special occasions, a bouquet of Carnation flowers is a timeless gift to friends and loved ones.
+Depending on the color you choose, they can express love, admiration, gratitude, sadness, sorrow, appreciation, and more.
+Carnation flowers are readily available year-round in various different colors and varieties, giving you plenty to choose from.
+In this guide, we’ll take you through everything you need to know about Carnation flower meaning, including symbolism, popular varieties, and more.to know about Carnation Flower Meaning, Symbolism, Popular Varieties, and more.

 - Carnation Flower Symbolism

 - Popular Carnation Flower Varieties by Color